Grizzly Ridge Wildland Provincial Park: Deciduous birch/aspen and mixedwood forests

 At lower elevation, on slopes of creek valleys, the deciduous mixedwood forest are widespread.
 Dominant trees are quaking aspen and Alaska paper birch.
 White spruce, subalpine fir, balsam poplar, and lodgepole pine will regenerate the understory after forest fires.
-Speckled alder and American green alder are the dominate tall shrubs with pussy willow, Saskatoon serviceberry, devil's club, pin cherry, and Greene mountain-ash are present in smaller numbers.
-Shrubs that occur frequently and are dominate in the low shrub layer are prickly rose, American red raspberry, mooseberry viburnum and velvetleaf huckleberry.
+Speckled alder and American green alder are the dominant tall shrubs with pussy willow, Saskatoon serviceberry, devil's club, pin cherry, and Greene mountain-ash are present in smaller numbers.
+Shrubs that occur frequently and are dominant in the low shrub layer are prickly rose, American red raspberry, mooseberry viburnum and velvetleaf huckleberry.
 The dominant grasses and low plants are bluejoint and wild sarsaparilla.

 Conifer-black spruce

 Black spruce forests and bogs are found on the plateau throughout the park.
-Black spruce is the dominate tree in this area with a very dense tree canopy but subalpine fir, Alaska paper birch, and lodgepole pine in small patches never exceeding 10% of the tree cover.
+Black spruce is the dominant tree in this area with a very dense tree canopy but subalpine fir, Alaska paper birch, and lodgepole pine in small patches never exceeding 10% of the tree cover.
 Tall shrubs are pussy willow and Greene mountain-ash but exist with low plant density.
 Dominant low shrubs are bog Labrador tea and velvetleaf huckleberry with lingonberry as a frequent dwarf shrub.
 Important herbs include cloudberry and strawberryleaf raspberry.